-The curtain is lifted and immediately we are being engulfed into our memoirs throughout the show, watching this pulls us into the unavoidable coming of goodbye because we are finally at the end of this journey.
+The curtain lifts, and we are immediately being engulfed in our memories from throughout the TharnType series.
+Watching this pulls us into the inevitable arrival of “goodbye,” because we are finally at journey’s end.

-Hopefully, some of us took some lessons from it, especially from the way these characters were depicted as real and human as they can be – revolving and navigating through their emotions by facing the challenges on their way to happiness.
+Hopefully, some of us took some lessons from this journey, especially from the realistic way these characters were depicted as real and human as they can be – navigating through their evolving emotions by facing the challenges on their way to happiness.

 To let us know that we are not only spectators in this story, but partners in crime.

-Coming next is Tum singing his own version of the opening song, meaning that he has to mend things up with Tharn as we can see him being hit by neon lights and his friends cheers, I must say that Hiter (Tum) was a pleasant surprise for the ears, now giving us 3 versions of the song in total, I didn’t know the boy could sing, plus seeing TharnType being totally affectionate while surrounded by their friends, is just charming.
+The next scene has Tum singing his own version of the opening song, meaning that he is mending his broken ties to Tharn.
+This as we can see him being hit by neon lights and cheers from his friends.
+I must say that Hiter’s (Tum) singing was a pleasant surprise for the ears, now giving us a third version of the theme song.
+I didn’t know the boy could sing.
+Add to that, seeing TharnType being openly affectionate with each other while surrounded by their friends, is just charming.
 Seo and Klui tried to give us an emotional confession, but I guess the wall is way up high for Seo to wreck it.

-Soon enough brothers finally meeting, showing us their closure, NON-ROMANTIC, just the way it’s supposed to be.
-I was never fond of the sexualizing romantic interaction of this couple in LBC and I certainly didn’t want them in this show to do that, and I felt satisfied because we were given a family portrait that can only move onwards hand in hand instead of a incestual romance justified by some sort of twisted excuse, even if Tum did romantically think of Tar, the show helps MAME show their story into something even better than just a surreal romance, cause family is also a proof of love.
+Soon enough the step-brothers Tum and Tar finally meet, showing us their closure in a platonic way.
+I was never fond of the sexualizing romantic interaction of this couple in Love by Chance and I certainly didn’t want them to do that in this show.
+I’ve since felt satisfied because we were given a family portrait that can only move forwards hand-in hand instead of an incestual romance justified by some sort of twisted excuse.
+Even if Tum did romantically think of Tar, this show helps the author MAME show their story as something even better than just a surreal romance, because family is also a proof of love.